volunteeringdata/schema/README.md

        > An activity that accomodates remote participation should have the property `allowsRemoteParticipation` set to true.
 1. How to know if an activity is part of an emergency response effort?
    > An emergency response activity should have the property `requiresEmergencyParticipation` set to true.

+## License

+Unless otherwise specified, all content in this repository and any copies are subject to [Crown Copyright](http://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/copyright-and-re-use/crown-copyright/) under the [Open Government License v3](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

+Any code is dual licensed under the MIT license and the Open Government License v3.